Also check out our expanded version about Cavalier King Charles Spaniels on our blog.

 Please contact my human, and we will try to connect you with one of our friends.

-One of our recommendations is Crittermatch or 2puppies.com, great resources to connect you with your future loved one through a reputable breeder.
+One of our recommendations 2puppies.com, a great resource to connect you with your future loved one through a reputable breeder.
 With so many puppy mills and puppy scams, you have to be careful.
 All listings are from quality breeder’s who are registered with their relevant trade associations.

 Cavalier King Charles Spaniels may unfortunately be prone to various health issues due to overbreeding.
 Choose a veterinarian who specializes or knows about Cavalier King Charles Spaniels as diseases and ailments are specific to the breed.
 For more information on finding the right vet for your pet, visit: Cavalier King Charles Spaniel Vet Care.